 Martin Boyle is the best current Australia call, but only at medium confidence because the Socceroos have used more than one taker in this cycle.
 The strongest recent evidence is Boyle converting the March 2025 World Cup...

 Mehdi Taremi is the clearest current Iran taker.
-AFC match reports show him converting the in-match penalty against Syria at the Asian Cup and then remaining Iran's central scorer through the successful World Cup qualify...
+AFC match records show him converting the in-match penalty against Syria at the Asian Cup and then remaining Iran's central scorer through the successful World Cup qualify...

 Ayase Ueda should now be treated as one of the strongest World Cup penalty calls in the whole file.
 The key new context from the Japanese press is that Hajime Moriyasu moved away from the old volunteer system after the Q...